|

 Original Posting:

-On the contrary, personal trainers are often very knowledgeable and can be instrumental in your overall exercise plan.
+Personal trainers can be instrumental in your overall exercise plan.
 A personal trainer can help you design a workout.
-He/she can work with you regularly — at home or at a health club — motivating you through each workout.
+He/she can work with you regularly motivating you through each workout.

 Consider hiring a personal trainer if you: